Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Compatibility of spacetime symmetries with local S-matrix

 for each Killing vector field and where $\Sigma$ is constant time, space-like hypersurface.
 One can show that these charges are time-independent and do not depend on the space-like hypersurface.

-The metric tensor inside the chosen patch or chart in Riemann-normal coordinates differs from a Minksowski like metric; it has pieces which deform the spacetime translational symmetries by adding non-trivial contributions to spacetime translational generators, as shown below.
+The metric tensor inside the chosen patch or chart in Riemann-normal coordinates differs from a Minkowski-like metric; it has pieces that deform the spacetime translational symmetries by adding non-trivial contributions to spacetime translational generators, as shown below.
 This deformed translation symmetry is the origin of the non-conserved pieces of the S-matrix elements in a general curved spacetime.

-Now we look at the deformed spacetime translational symmetries in the patch using RNC through the eqn.
-(8.6)
+Now we look at the deformed spacetime translational symmetries in the patch using RNC through the eqn. (\ref{eqn.26})

-According to the first approximation $K_{\nu}^{(\mu)}(0)=\delta_{\nu}^{\mu}$ which is spacetime translational symmetry.
+According to the first approximation, $K_{\nu}^{(\mu)}(0)=\delta_{\nu}^{\mu}$ which is spacetime translational symmetry in Minkowski spacetime.
 Therefore, the above equation is reduced to

 which implies that

 from which it can be seen that

 Similarly, the local S-matrix can be decomposed in the following manner